tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 Anti-features:

 * The site doesn't work (the menu breaks) unless you enable JavaScript.
+The JavaScript code is proprietary and is not safe to run.
 * Recommends and includes links to proprietary spyware such as Hellotalk, Tandem, Bilingua, Netflix, Migaku, etc.
 * Includes instructions on how to join their Discord server.
 Discord is known for spying on and politically suppressing its users.
 * Collects Email addresses which is to say the least suspicious.
-* Tries to scam you by selling you useless junk.
+* Tries to sell you useless junk.

 ### [Itazuraneko](https://itazuraneko.neocities.org/)